vale9888/semantic-matching-for-long-term-visual-localization/README.md

 <a name="resources"/>

 ## Resources
-A full explanation of the proposed method and performed experiments can be found in ... .
-The executive summary can be found here ...
+The executive summary of the proposed method and a detailed explanation of the work and performed experiments can be found on [PoliTesi](http://hdl.handle.net/10589/191937).

 <a name="dataset"/>